Dec 12th, 2018

 1. Increase creativity and learning

-Creativity is optimized when two wrecking yards work together to improve their services.
+Creativity is optimised when two wrecking yards work together to improve their services.
 When they brainstorm on ideas together, there will be no room for stale viewpoints as what normally happens when working alone.
 For example, wrecker A finds a better way of removing parts from cars (i.e., easier and faster method) and shares it with wrecker B—and vice versa— productivity is increased for both.
 This sharing of best practices and continuous learning will increase their income, strengthen their alliance, benefit their members, and sustain their business.

 2. Complement each other’s resources